gjtiquia/.vpsrice/README.md

 my muscle memory has become accustomed to several aliases on my own personal machine when using my customized terminal

-however, when i need to `ssh` into an un-configured VPS, i am unable to use these aliases
+however, when i need to `ssh` into an un-configured VPS, i am unable to use these aliases and tools

 if i "own" the VPS, sure i can edit the `.bashrc` and install whatever i want